Best Mattress for Back Sleepers

 A sleep trial is the trial period you have to try out a new mattress in the comfort of your home.
 Typically a sleep trial lasts between 90 to 120 days.
 Online mattress companies popularized the concept, though you’ll find some mattress stores provide sleep trials with their mattresses.

-The mattress company may ask or require a customer to keep the mattress for 30 days before they will allow a return or exchange.
+The mattress company may ask or require a customer to keep the mattress for 30 days before they will allow a return.
 This is because it takes a person about 30 days to adjust to a new mattress, even if the new one is an improvement over their previous mattress.

 A mattress warranty covers manufacturing and structural defects, but not damage from normal wear and tear or poor ownership.
 In the case of a defective mattress, the company will repair or replace your mattress.
 Warranties are the sign of a manufacturer’s faith in their product, so we recommend you always buy a mattress with one.